ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 osu! has a thriving community of technical and competitive people.
 They range from hobbyist tinkers, to seasoned rhythm game veterans.
 There are a lot of proposals and projects being made exclusively for osu! and you can help them, or drive the future of osu! with your own!

-Here's a few things you can do to help:
+Here are a few things you can do to participate:

-- Browse the [torunaments](/community/forums/55) forum.
-Tournaments takes time and a lot of manpower to organize without hitches, and you can help out by being a spectator judge.
+- Browse the [tournaments](/community/forums/55) forum.
+Tournaments take time and a lot of manpower to organize without hitches, and you can help out by being a spectator judge in some cases.
 - Check out what's going on in [General Development](/community/forums/2).
 This low activity forum is where the most serious projects happen.
 - Join a [beatmap project](/community/forums/53) and learn how fun collaborating with others can be!
 - Start your own project!
-Whether its just bringing back dancing pippi, or just making a cool thing for osu!, anything is accepted.
+Whether it is bringing back dancing pippi, or just making something cool for osu!, anything is accepted.

 ## Contribute to the future of osu!

-Started last 2017, the osu!lazer project is the current focus of the osu! team, along with the new website, which you see today.
+Started in 2017, the osu!lazer project is the current focus of the osu! team, along with the new website, which you see today.

-You can help making them even more better, and make us closer to the future of osu! by helping on these areas:
+You can help make them even better, and make us closer to the future of osu! by helping on these areas:

 - Helping with the [osu!lazer](https://github.com/ppy/osu) project.
 There is much to implement on the new version of osu!, and you can help make them happen!
 - Make the [new website](https://github.com/ppy/osu-web) even better.